Agriculture in India: Initiatives

+Solar greenhouse models and high-yield protected cultivation

+According to Indian media reports, in 2023 an indigenous solar greenhouse model was developed by Global Engineers under the leadership of Dr Girish Mohan Gupta.
+The model has been reported to combine protected cultivation with integrated photovoltaic generation, and was claimed to deliver substantially higher yields compared with open-field cultivation and to provide on-site electricity generation for farm use.

+Media coverage reports that the deployments under pilot programmes were claimed to yield approximately five to eight times the productivity of comparable open-field crops, while also enabling local solar electricity generation (reported figures: ~400 units per acre per day) for ancillary farm uses.

 Startups with niche technology and new business models are working to solve problems in Indian agriculture and its marketing.
 Kandawale is one such e-commerce website which sells Indian red onions to bulk users direct from farmers, reducing unnecessary cost escalations.

+In July 2025, the Government of India launched the Prime Minister Dhan-Dhaanya Krishi Yojana, a six-year initiative with an annual outlay of ₹24,000 crore, aimed at boosting crop yields and farmers' income in 100 low-performing districts.

+Starting from the 2025–26 rabi season, the scheme will benefit around 1.7 crore farmers through convergence of 36 existing schemes across multiple ministries.
+It focuses on crop diversification, sustainable practices, irrigation, storage infrastructure, and improved access to credit.

+District-level plans, monitored through 117 key indicators, will align with national goals of self-reliance, organic farming, and increased agricultural productivity.
+The initiative is a major step towards achieving Atmanirbhar Bharat in the agriculture sector.

-Agriculture and Indian economy
+Agriculture and the Indian economy

 The contributions of agriculture in the Indian economy have been increasing over the years.
 According to the economic survey, the share of agriculture in gross domestic product (GDP) reached almost 20% for the first time in 17 years, making a sole bright spot in performance during financial year 2020–2021.

 Modern farms and agriculture operations have changed over the years primarily because of advancements in technology, including sensors, devices, machines, and information technology.

 Personalized e-commerce stores and market places have brought farming products like fertilizers, seeds, machines and equipment that help farmers grow quality products.
 Educational portals let farmers know innovative things about farming that increase the contributions of agriculture to the economy.